tcle103/cmpm-121-final/README.md

 Give us a short section on your outlook on the project.
 You might cover one or more of these topics:

-    What is your team hoping to accomplish that other teams might not attempt?
-    What do you anticipate being the hardest or riskiest part of the project?
-    What are you hoping to learn by approaching the project with the tools and materials you selected above?
+    The plan for the project is to make a 3-dimensional slingshot game (in which the goal is still undecided).
+We are hoping to learn collaboration and how to better use three.js.
+We anticipate that the hardest part of the project will likely be learning how to use the libraries that we are unfamiliar with, as well as creating satisfying physics.